dottagoa/reactionfirst-bot/README.md

 brew install git nodejs
 ```

 -   **Linux users can use their favourite package manager**.
 On many distros, the packages are named `git` and `nodejs`.
-For example, if you are on Ubuntu or Debian, you can install these packages with:
+For example, if you are on Ubuntu or Debian, you can install these packages with `apt`:

 ```sh
 # Ubuntu/Debian